Clarion Awards - Judges & Requirements

 Mitzie Zerr's career has spanned over 35-years in the utility industry where she has worked in a variety of areas, including marketing, communications, and economic development.
 She recently started her own business, Zerco Consulting, where she is the primary contact for management of Springfield’s flagship industrial park.
 Her consulting includes overseeing contractors' work, financial oversight, and coordinating review of expansion projects.
 Mitzie has been an active participant with the Chamber of Commerce and a number of community boards and committees promoting business growth and development.

 Please review the following Judge Selection Criteria to make sure you are eligible for judging the Clarion Awards competition.
 Judges must:

-- Download and submit an application - Judge selection has been completed
+- Download and submit an application - Application Deadline - April 2, 2018

 - Have at least 10 years of professional experience or hold a master’s degree in a relevant discipline.

 - Have routine access to e-mail.

 Be able to access the following file formats: Images (jpeg, png, psd), Documents (pdf, doc, docx), Audio/Video (mpg, avi, mov, wav, mp3, wmv, mp4).